nachocaru/xaprb.com/content/blog/2006-05-08-advanced-html-table-features-part-2.md

 ### So, what do I do with this stuff?

 If I were processing tabular data with scripts, and it involved any kind of aggregating or slicing, folding into pivot tables, or so forth, I'd certainly be using the features I've discussed above.
 Right now, though, I'm not doing any of that.
-I've had some cool data-processing articles, including scripts that do this kind of fancy processing, in draft form for about 6 months&#8230; someday I'll finish them.
+I've had some cool data-processing articles, including scripts that do this kind of fancy processing, in draft form for about 6 months... someday I'll finish them.

 Until then, invent your own uses!
 How about a script that iterates over every cell, collecting a list of all axes, then populates a drop-down menu with the axes so a user can choose to do something to one axis at a time?
 By "do something," I mean it could hide the other cells, or do some math on the selected axis.
 For example, you could have another drop-down menu of functions on the selected cells, like a spreadsheet's status-bar display (sum, avg, etc):